mercymadueke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints Hello World
+displaying the content of a file